philippeitis/cpsc312-project/README.md

 Example: define fnName :: [arg1, arg2] -> [output1, output2] | doc
 ```

-We go over a number of examples of using the FastFunc CLI interface in the following section, where we provide an explanation of an action, followed by an example of how this action is performed.

 #### CLI Examples

-In this section, we go over the most important commands in our CLI, which cover the core elements our POC hopes to demonstrate.
+In this section, we go over the most important commands in the FastFunc CLI interface, which cover the core elements our POC hopes to demonstrate.
 This includes defining functions, searching for them, and being able to use generic types and functions.

 The primary path composition and search functionality has settings which can be set using `--KEY=VALUE` style arguments, and accepts the same syntax for defining function signatures as described in the MVP, though function names and documentation are omitted, as these are optional, which can be seen in the following examples.